taskless/taskless/docs/get-started/other.md

 ## Receiving Requests

 To get an inbound request, you will need to call `.receive()` on your Queue and pass it a collection of callbacks.
-These callbacks enable the Taskless Queue to be unconcerned with your framework implementation, asking for data instead of guessing at methods.
+These callbacks enable the Taskless Queue to be unconcerned with your framework implementation, asking for data via a pre-agreed-upon API.
 Every function passed to `.receive()` should return a Promise.

 ```ts
 queue.receive({